Compression Wraps: Alternatives to Traditional Compression Stockings

 What Is a Compression Wrap?

-A compression wrap delivers compression therapy through a thick fabric brace-like wrap with interlocking Velcro straps.
-While the two products serve different purposes, some compare compression wraps to short-stretch bandages, as both are made with thick fabric that doesn’t stretch much when you pull on it.
+A compression wrap delivers compression therapy through a thick fabric brace-like wrap with interlocking hook and loop straps.
+Some compare compression wraps to short-stretch bandages, as both are made with thick fabric that doesn't stretch much when you pull on it.
+However, the two products serve different purposes.

 Compression wraps exist for just about every part of your body, including the calves, thighs, knees, feet, arms and hands.
 The wraps usually come in either a beige or a black color.
-Juxta Lite is a popular compression wrap brand and CircAid compression wraps and Juzo compression wraps also rank highly.
+Two popular compression wrap brands are CircAid and Juzo.
 Depending on the brand and the body part, compression wraps come in a variety of widths, lengths and sizes so users can achieve the perfect level of compression.

 When to Use a Compression Wrap